Optimization with delay-induced bifurcations

 The third non-local bifurcation occurs at $\tau 1.823$ to the limit cycle A1 (green line in (c)) born from $x_1^{\textrm{min}}$ at $\tau 1.0673$.
 This bifurcation is of the simplest type since the saddle quantity is negative.
 After the bifurcation, the phase trajectory converges to the closest attractor A2, which is a limit cycle (blue line in (c)).

-Next at $\tau 1.957$ disappears an attractor A4 (green line in (d)).
-Note, that at the instant of homoclinic bifurcation, the relevant saddle point S4 at $x_4^{\textrm{max}}$ was above the first AH bifurcation, and in agreement with \cite{Janson_two-well_delay_2019} the attractor about to vanish is chaotic.
-Above this homoclinic bifurcation involving the saddle cycle around $x_4^{\textrm{max}}$, the only attractor left in the system is a limit cycle A2 (blue line in (d)), to which the phase trajectory goes.
+Next, at $\tau 1.957$ disappears an attractor A4 (green line in (d)).
+Note, that at the instant of homoclinic bifurcation, the relevant saddle point S4 at $x_4^{\textrm{max}}$ is above the first AH bifurcation, which implies that there is a saddle cycle around $x_4^{\textrm{max}}$, whose co-dimension-one (infinite-dimensional) stable and two dimensional unstable manifolds form the relevant homoclinic ``loop".
+The attractor about to vanish in the bifurcation is chaotic (compare with simpler cases in \cite{Janson_two-well_delay_2021}).
+Above this homoclinic bifurcation there remains no attractor localized around $x_4^{\textrm{min}}$, and the phase trajectory starting from its vicinity goes to the limit cycle A2 (blue line in (d)).

 The last local attractor to disappear is A2, which at $\tau 4.067$ collides with a saddle cycle born from the saddle S2 and is therefore chaotic before this collision (green line in (e)).
-Above this bifurcation, no localised attractors are left.
+Above this bifurcation, no localized attractors are left.
 However, a larger attractor embracing all fixed points except $x_1^{\textrm{min}}$ and $x_1^{\textrm{max}}$ is formed (blue line in (e)) presumably due to an intersection of some manifolds or some heteroclinic connection.
 As $\tau$ grows further, this attractor goes beyond the saddle $x_1^{\textrm{max}}$ (green and blue lines in (f)).
 A large attractor spanning all fixed points exists for a relatively large range of $\tau$ values, and it remains chaotic for most of this range, as seen from Fig.~\ref{fig_5_well_low5_broad5_pp}(b)).